ChristopherMNeal/MixedMessages/README.md

 >For research,  I plan to consult the book *The Flavor Bible* for its list of ingredients, preparations, and seasonings.

 ### Tools
 >This project will be built using Javascript.
+To use, simply run the program through the terminal and it will return your message.

 ### Timeline
 >I plan to complete this project over the course of one day.